NoelLincoln/containerization-demo/README.md

 RUN echo "Starting the book service application..."
 ```

+### Testing Containerization Locally

+1.

 ### Deployment with Kubernetes

 1. **Start Minikube:**
    ```sh
    minikube start
    ```

+CREATE a  user with admin privilleges to run the minikube commands

 2. **Build Docker Images for Minikube:**
    ```sh